Drink in the Flavor: 3-Day Craft Beer Tour

 Day 1: Drink in the Flavor of Asheville

-Asheville has been the recipient of many interesting recognitions and top rankings, including being voted one of the happiest places in America and “Beer City USA” for four consecutive years – a combination the local brewing community may try to convince you makes perfect sense.
+Asheville has been the recipient of many interesting recognitions and top rankings, including being voted one of the happiest places in America and “Beer City USA” for four consecutive years – a combination the local brewing community might try to convince you makes perfect sense.

-Head over to Thirsty Monk where constantly rotating taps offer local and American craft beers upstairs, while the downstairs bar is devoted to traditional Belgians.
-Across the street is Jack of the Wood, a Celtic-style pub that offers its own Green Man English-style ales and a menu of other beers – be sure to ask what’s on cask.
+Head over to Thirsty Monk, where constantly rotating taps offer local and American craft beers upstairs, while the downstairs bar is devoted to traditional Belgians.
+Across the street is Jack of the Wood, a Celtic-style pub that offers its own Green Man English-style ales and a menu of other beers.
+Be sure to ask what’s on cask.

 Head down Coxe Avenue to the South Slope and you’ll uncover a plethora of breweries in the area producing a range of styles, from creative originals at Burial Beer and Twin Leaf to the imaginative sours at Wicked Weed’s Funkatorium.

 If hunger strikes, a good location to find a food truck as well as some tasty beverages is Wedge Brewing Company in Asheville’s River Arts District, where you can sit outside by the French Broad River and sip a beer concocted just steps away.

 Or if you’re interested in not just tasting but learning more about the brewing process, you can get behind-the-scenes access with a “brews cruise,” offered by several local operators.

 Day 2: Toast Craft Royalty in Charlotte

 Charlotte has made its name as one of the rising cities of the “New South,” with a fast-paced Uptown scene complemented by sedate older neighborhoods and rural suburbs.
 But in such trendy settings as the NoDa arts district, South End and Dilworth, local brewers have proven the Queen City is no slouch when it comes to concocting craft beers with an urban edge.